palakgupta2712/astro-portfolio/src/content/posts/go-features.md

 tags: ["#PreflightParty", "#hashtag#SecurityFirst", "#hashtag#DataHarmony", "#hashtag#NoMoreWebWalls"]
 ---

-When I was doing data mapping with many (relational) databases and tables with a lot of data in each table, I encountered a typical issue.
+<span style="color:orange">When I was doing data mapping with many (relational) databases and tables with a lot of data in each table, I encountered a typical issue.</span>

 I was, in essence, mapping smart databases for ML modelling.